 Support your local farmers

-Depending on where you live, you may be able to source your berries locally.
-This not only retains their nutritional value, but supporting local farmers puts dollars back into your state’s economy.
+Depending on where you live, you may be able to source your berries from local vendors.
+This retains their nutritional value, and supporting local farmers puts dollars back into your community’s economy.
 At any rate, berries are currently in season, so buying organic is cost-effective.
-Fresh or frozen berries work in this low sugar berry crumble.
+Fresh or frozen berries work in this low-sugar berry crumble.

 Low Sugar Berry Crumble